The Mamore Gap

 This is also the parking spot for two brilliant hill walking routes, the Butler’s Glen Loop Walk and the Mamore to Straid / Clonmany walk.

 The Gap quite often features in Ireland’s premier cycling event, The Rás, last appearing on a stage in 2017.
 The gap is described by cyclists as being one of Ireland’s most brutal climbs.
-Watch the cyclists fighting there way up the gap in 2017 here.
+Watch the cyclists fighting their way up the gap in 2017 here.

 Sorry, no records were found.
 Please adjust your search criteria and try again.